ARCHER2-HPC/archer2-docs/docs/research-software/cp2k.md

 ## Using CP2K on ARCHER2

-CP2K is available through the `cp2k`
-module.
-MPI only `cp2k.popt` and MPI/OpenMP
-Hybrid `cp2k.psmp` binaries are available.
+CP2K is available through the `cp2k` module.
+MPI only `cp2k.popt` and MPI/OpenMP Hybrid `cp2k.psmp` binaries are available.

-For ARCHER2, CP2K has been compiled with the following optional
+For ARCHER2, CP2K has been compiled with the following optional features:
-features: FFTW for fast Fourier transforms,
-`libint` to enable methods including
-Hartree-Fock exchange, `libxsmm` for efficient small matrix multiplications,
-`libxc` to provide a wider choice of exchange-correlation functionals, ELPA for improved performance of matrix diagonalisation, PLUMED to allow enhanced sampling methods, and SIRIUS for plane wave computations.
+FFTW for fast Fourier transforms, `libint` to enable methods including Hartree-Fock exchange, `libxc` to provide a wider choice of exchange-correlation functionals, ELPA for improved performance of matrix diagonalisation, PLUMED to allow enhanced sampling methods, and SIRIUS for plane wave computations.

 See
 [CP2K compile instructions](https://github.com/cp2k/cp2k/blob/master/INSTALL.md)